Skip to main content

 Make sure parents and carers are aware and have given consent for photography.

-People may need some help making their viewfinders, or you could make them in advance (especially if you need to speed things up).
+People may need some help making their frames.
+You could make them in advance or have templates for people to draw around.

-It’s up to you how much detail you go into about things such as lighting and taking pictures of people – you can keep it simple, or up the challenge.
+It’s up to you how much detail you go into about things, such as lighting and taking pictures of people – you can keep it simple, or increase the challenge.

 Anyone who has a visual impairment can describe what they’d like to frame with their viewfinder (or photograph with the camera).
 Someone should help them frame or photograph, describe what they can see, and ask questions (for example: ‘at the moment the photo doesn’t show the person’s feet—should they be in the picture?’)